 If any of you have

 friended followed connected to me on LinkedIn, you may have read my post on The Great British BIM off.
-In essence, the post used Bake off to demonstrate that clearer a brief is, the easier it is to supply the employer with a satisfactory product or service.
-Otherwise, elements (including cakes) can be open to interpretation.
+In essence, the post used The Great British Bake off to demonstrate that clearer the brief, the easier it is to satisfy your employer.
+Without a clear brief, product and services (including cakes) can be open to interpretation.

 To show what I mean, here are two briefs for the same ‘project’.

 “Can you please bake my son a birthday cake?”

 “Can you please bake a nut free (my son is allergic) chocolate cake with Spider-man icing for my son’s Superhero themed birthday party the day after tomorrow for him and his 11 friends?”